jschuel/MIGDAL_simulator/docs/source/Getting Started.md

 ![SRIM](figures/SRIM_popup.png)

+### SRIM installation (Windows)
+SRIM is a native Windows application so please consult the [Official SRIM website](http://srim.org/) for installation instructions.

 ### Installing RCTRIM
-1. Once you have access, navigate to `MIGDAL_simulator` and clone the repository in this directory.
+Once you have access, navigate to `MIGDAL_simulator` and clone the repository in this directory.